Can’t control yourself regarding anger

 Here we are shown that the Holy Spirit gives you a gift of SELF-CONTROL.
 So if you didn’t have it before, when you give your life to Jesus Christ you will receive the self-control you need to withstand the temptations of the world.
 You will now have the Holy Spirit power within you to say NO.

 Learn to use this power to crucify the affections of lust and regain back control over your life.

-Remember, not all lust is sexual.
-(I talk about that in the Dating workshop) meaning the things you want are not always sexual things, i.e. gambling, money, status.
+Remember, not all lust is sexual, meaning the things you want are not always sexual things, i.e. gambling, money, status.

 Take some time to think about your life….are there situations, things, people that you have lost control in?
 You can’t function without them?
 It’s becoming unhealthy?
 People mention or complain about it to you often?
 You lose time, sleep, and major moments in life because of it?